gautierenaud/gocards/documentation/README.md

     * by set + card number in the set, name, ...
 * add custom tag on each card (and list by tags)
     * cards in decks, cards in specific decks, ...
+    * where the card is physically stored
 * deck's history
+* what card do I have?
+    * get a list of card (from scryfall) and compare them with local db
+    * passthrough request to scryfall?

 ## Done

 * all collection.
 * import cards (through cli first)
 * display: round the edges of the cards
+* image with specific language
+* card counts (probably figure out the modifiers first)